nats-io/nats-surveyor/README.md

 ```

-At this time, NATS 2.0 System credentials are required for meaningful usage.
-Those can be provided in 2 ways:
+NATS 2.0 System credentials can be provided in 2 ways:

 - using `--creds` option to supply chained credentials file (containing JWT and NKey seed):